 - Native American typically refers to the people indigenous to what is now the United States.
 American Indian does not include Inuit, Unangan/Unangas, Yupiit, Yupik people, Métis, or Native Hawaiian peoples.

-- Use Inuit singular and plural forms: Cup’iq/Cup’it, Inuk/Inuit, Iñupiaq/Iñupiat, Kalaalleq/Kalaallit, Tupilaq/Tupliit.
+- Use Inuit singular and plural forms: Cup’iq/Cup’it, Inuk/Inuit, Inupiaq/Inupiat, Kalaaleq/Kalaallit, Tupilaq/Tupliit.
+Don’t have use the dual forms.

 - Use Inca and Maya, not Incan or Mayan, unless discussing Mayan languages.

-As a rule of thumb, use the term preferred by the community, and try to be as specific as possible.
+As a rule of thumb, use the term preferred by the community while being as specific as possible.

 Mississippian Ideological Interactive Sphere or Mississippian cultures is preferred over Southeastern Ceremonial Complex.
-Never use Southern Cult or Southern Death Cult.
+Do not use Mississippian culture since it is not a single culture.

 With Brazilian tribes, the English or Spanish spelling is preferred over Portuguese, i.e., use k rather than c.
 Don’t use the terms Macu or Maku.
 Find another term for the tribe.